jjd9/pydcol/README.md

 - [ ] Improve the interface for custom objectives so that users do not have to derive their own jacobian and hessian functions.
 - [ ] Connect to more solvers (specifically an SQP solver).
 - [ ] Clean up the solver interface for IPOPT
+- [ ] Automate installing IPOPT for Windows and Mac users.

 ## Third-party Software Acknowledgements